wce-codepals/challenges_how_to_solve_it_by_computer/README.md

 # How are solutions graded?
 1. Post completiton of the challenge, organisers will be judging each PR raised untill the challenge due datetime.
-2. Each PR will be provided with details comments on the solutions submitted.
+2. Each PR will be provided with detailed comments on the solutions submitted.
 3. After 48-72 hours of challenge due datetime, prize winners will be announced and contacted.

 # How will be the prizes delivered?